HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

 The official trailer released by Showtime for The Kingmaker

 The Kingmaker.
 (First released 29 August 2019, Venice Film Festival.
 First theatrical release 8 November 2019, US.
 First Philippine release (limited) 29 January 2020.
 SHOWTIME TV and Amazon Prime Video premiere 28 February 2020.
-First Philippine wide release 25 March 2020 [postponed due to the Luzon-wide lockdown against COVID-19])
+First Philippine wide release schedule for 25 March 2020 but postponed due to the Luzon-wide lockdown against COVID-19)

 THE Marcoses were likely delighted that The Kingmaker's wide theatrical release in the Philippines did not happen on March 25 due to the Luzon-wide "enhanced community quarantine" against the COVID-19 pandemic.
 But we already got to preview the film, so here are our thumbs-up notes, which you may find helpful in case you want to access it on Amazon Prime: